-The HRC is responsible for reviewing and making recommendations to the Nufarm board on remuneration policies and packages applicable to disclosed executives.
+The Human resources Committee (HRC) is responsible for reviewing and making recommendations to the Nufarm board on remuneration policies and packages applicable to disclosed executives.
 The HRC is comprised of four independent non-executive directors and is tasked with ensuring that remuneration policies and packages retain and motivate high calibre executives and have a clear relationship between company performance and executive remuneration.
-The HRC charter can be found at www.nufarm.com.
+The HRC charter can be found at www.nufarm.com